The Internet Is Obsessed with Butter Making—Here’s How to Make Your Own

 That sentiment really touched me because I, too, love making pantry staples from scratch.
 Like Alana, I’m always looking for ways to stretch my grocery budget.
 I was intrigued by her simple, two-ingredient recipe for how to make butter, so I had to give it a try—and I’m not the only one.
 Plenty of TikTok creators like @thecornerplot have been making homemade butter, too.

-There are a few different methods when it comes to making butter: to get the fat molecules to separate from the liquid, you’ll need to agitate the cream using a stand mixer, a high-powered blender or a Mason jar.
+There are a few other methods when it comes to making butter: to get the fat molecules to separate from the liquid, you’ll need to agitate the cream using a stand mixer, a high-powered blender, or a Mason jar.
 A blender is hard to clean, and you have to shake a Mason jar by hand for 5 to 10 minutes, so I was stoked that The Homemade Pantry‘s recipe uses a stand mixer.
 It’s easy to clean and even easier to use!

-The Homemade Butter Recipe
+Recipe for Homemade Butter

 This recipe makes about 1/2 pound of butter.
 That’s 16 tablespoons or two traditional sticks.

 - 1 pint heavy cream

 I love that this recipe requires just two ingredients!
 But, when shopping for heavy cream, I couldn’t help but notice that a pound of value butter cost just 99 cents, or I could upgrade to Kerrygold for $5.
 Since a pint of heavy cream ran me just under $4 and made only half a pound, making butter at home isn’t exactly as economical as buying store-bought butter.
 I wondered if it would really taste that much better than the stuff at the store.

 I followed the directions in The Homemade Pantry.
 I started by combining the cream and salt in my stand mixer, fitted with the whisk KitchenAid attachment.